Configure media bypass global settings in Lync Server 2013 to use site and region information

 If necessary, select the Enable bypass for non-mapped sites check box.

 Note: Select this check box only if you have one or more large sites associated with the same region that do not have bandwidth constraints (for example, a large central site), but you also have some branch sites associated with the same region that do have bandwidth constraints.
 When you enable bypass for non-mapped sites, configuration is streamlined in that you specify only the subnets associated with the branch sites, rather than needing to specify all subnets associated with all sites.
 We recommend that you do not select this check box if call admission control is enabled.

-Next, add subnets to the network site, as described in Associate Subnets with Network Sites for Media Bypass.
-(The actual procedures for associating subnets with network sites are described in Associate a Subnet with a Network Site.)
+Next, add subnets to the network site, as described in Associate subnets with network sites for media bypass in Lync Server 2013.
+(The actual procedures for associating subnets with network sites are described in Associate a subnet with a network site in Lync Server 2013.)
 After you associate all subnets with network sites, media bypass deployment is complete.